renvrant/formcontrol-freaks/chapter/chapter.md

 is just as risky as using magic numbers rather than defining a constant and referring to it.

+> FIXME I really like: _experience teaches us that creating literal objects in many different places throughout our program is just as risky as using magic numbers_ and its sentiment could potentially be echoed elsewhere in the document

 > The names `type` and `payload` are more than just convention.

+> FIXME `type` is a hard requirement but `payload` is convention, or at least was.
+Same with `meta` and `error`

 > Redux encourages the former by exporting an `Action` interface defined as:
 >
 > ```ts